 With the Office Depot OfficeMax Business Credit Card, you’ll get $50 off your first purchase of $150 or more, applied as a statement credit.
 If you link your Office Depot rewards membership to the account, you will receive 2 percent back on everything you charge.
 Since it’s a credit card and not a charge card, you can revolve balances, which can help when cash is tight and paying over time is necessary.
 There is no annual fee and the APR is 23.99 percent variable.

 Your business must be a corporation with over $5 million in annual sales and have been in business for at least three years to qualify for the account without a personal guarantee.

 Are business credit cards with no personal guarantee worth it?

-When comparing business credit cards, no personal guarantee options may be attractive if you don’t want to make yourself personally liable for business debt.
-While the credit card company may be able to sue your business for unpaid credit card debt, your personal assets would be kept separate.
+When comparing business credit cards, no personal guarantee options may be attractive if you don’t want to be in the position where you would be personally liable for business debt.
+While the credit card company may be able to sue your business for unpaid credit card debt, your personal assets would be kept separate and protected.